A Variant of the Erd\H{o}s-S\'os Conjecture: The Proof of Theorem

-As above, we then embed all of the neighbours of $z^*$ in $F$ into $G-H'$.
-For this, we observe that since $H'$ is not a $(m,\alpha)$-dense clique, we know that $|V(H')|\leq (1-\alpha^{1/13})m$.
-Thus, as above, the minimum degree of $G$ is large enough to ensure we have space for all these neighbours.
-We then finish our embedding of $T-F$, just using the minimum degree of $G$.
-For the embedding of the rest of $F$, it is enough to observe that by the maximality of $H'$, every vertex of $V(G)-V(H')$ misses at least $7\alpha^{1/6}m$ vertices of $H'$, all but $\lfloor \frac{\alpha^{1/13}m}{3}\rfloor$ of which have been used in the embedding. \end{proof}
+In either case, as above, we then embed all of the neighbours of $z^*$ in $F^*$ into $G-H'$ which we can do because of our upper bound on the size of $|V(H)|$.
+We then finish our embedding of $T-F^*$, just using the minimum degree of $G$.
+For the embedding of the rest of $F$, it is enough to observe that by our chocie of $H'$, every vertex of $V(G)-V(H')$ misses at least $max( 7\alpha^{1/6}m, 2 \epsilon m'-1)$ vertices of $H'$ and the number of unused vertices of $H'$ is at most $max(\epsilon m', \alpha m+8)$. \end{proof}